mechasif/hscod-2024-lab3/README.md

 ## Lab 3

 ### How to work with the lab :

-1. Install WSL (Ubuntu) for Windows.
-You can find it in the Microsoft store.
-(If there’s any issue, try “Turn Windows feature on or off”).
+1. install WSL for people with windows.
 With ubuntu, just continue!
 2. on the terminal type sudo ./install_everything.sh, this is will install everything for you
 3. Write your code in sources/main.cpp
 4. To upload code do : arm-linux-gnueabi-g++ Sources/main.cpp -o <output_lab3> -static